 - Test and debug code

-- Reflect upon program development in a coding journal
+- Reflect on the experience using a coding journal